induktio/thinker/Details.md

 70. Fix Brood Pit not providing lifecycle bonus for built native units as mentioned in the manual.
 71. Fix game never displaying ABANDONBASE1 event with turns remaining when building the colony pod would disband the base with nutrient surplus.
 72. Modify AI psych energy allocation for rewritten governor specialist priorities and fix inconsistent calculations in the original game during energy allocation.
+73. Remove original leftover debug code that activated the scenario editor mode when any savegame with specific filenames were loaded.
+74. Fix multiple significant data consistency issues or possible game crashes when loading or writing savegames.
+The game will do additional checks to reject any savegames that may contain corrupted data.

 Scient's patch